igocreate/igo/docs/models.md

     'last_name',
     {name: 'is_validated', type: 'boolean'}
-    {name: 'details_json', type: 'json', attr: 'details'}, ]
+    {name: 'details_json', type: 'json', attr: 'details'},
+    {name: 'pets_array', type: 'array', attr: 'pets'}, ]
 };
 ```
 `boolean` will automatically be cast as boolean on instance.
 `json` columns will automatically be stringified on creation and update and parsed on load (on the instance, the column key is set with the `attr` attribute).
+`array` columns will automatically be stringified on creation and update and split on load (on the instance, the column key is set with the `attr` attribute).

 ### Associations